Tech Lead - Round 2

 Engineers working on internal tooling should focus on governance

-AI tooling went from semi useful but mostly niche when I started at Terradot to incredibly powerful and all encompassing by the time I left.
+Between when I started at Terradot to when I left, AI tooling went from semi useful but mostly niche to incredibly powerful and all encompassing.
 I could feel a shifting dynamic throughout my time there, but it didn’t fully click until I read Code is free.
 Now what? by Retool’s CEO.
-Gradually at Terradot we started spending way less time developing internal tools and way more time investing in data quality, data interpretability, and safe guardrails to access the data.
+Gradually we started spending way less time developing internal tools and way more time investing in data quality, data interpretability, and safe guardrails to access the data.
 When an internal customer came to us and asked for a feature or tool, our answers changed from “hey don’t have resources to do that right now” to “hey you can actually build that yourself with an AI tool.
 Just follow these rules here.”

 Experiment and share

 With AI tooling improving leaps and bounds every week, experimentation and exploration is critical for maximizing your team’s productivity.
-Matt kicked off and led a biweekly AI dev tooling where people shared their local development workflows that was super high leverage and led to noticeable improvements in everyone’s development workflows.
-Sasankh created a 20$ per month AI budget for every employee regardless of their role to experiment with that galvinized the whole company.
+Matt kicked off and led a biweekly AI dev tooling meeting where people shared their local development workflows.
+This was super high leverage and led to noticeable improvements in everyone’s development workflows.
+Sasankh created a $20 per month AI budget for every employee regardless of their role to experiment with that galvanized the whole company.

 Understand your company domain

-When I was at Robinhood, many of the software engineers were self studying to take the Securities Industry Essentials (SIE) exam.
-It was no coincidence that these engineers were also some of the most effective and respected engineers at the company.
-When I first joined Terradot I spent a lot of my free time studying Enhanced Rock Weathering, reading the latest papers, and understanding how ERW fits into the broader carbon capture space.
-This investment drastically increased my execution efficiency because cross functional communication and requirements gathering from deeply scientific partners was far easier.
+When I was at Robinhood, many of the software engineers were self-studying to take the Securities Industry Essentials (SIE) exam.
+By no coincidence, these engineers were also some of the most effective and respected engineers at the company.
+When I first joined Terradot, I spent a lot of my free time studying Enhanced Rock Weathering, reading the latest papers, and understanding how ERW fits into the broader carbon capture space.
+This investment drastically increased my execution efficiency by making cross functional communication and requirements gathering from deeply scientific partners far easier.
 Understanding our positioning as a durable, reliable and high quality carbon capture product also helped me prioritize data quality during data collection when designing our engineering systems.

-At earlier stage companies some level of understanding is absolutely critical, especially with how important Domain Driven Design is to software success.
+At earlier stage companies it’s absolutely critical to have some level of domain knowledge, especially with how important Domain Driven Design is to software success.
 At very large mature companies you can definitely succeed without this.

 Work in public

-Anybody who’s worked with me as seen my “thinking out loud” public slack threads.
+Anybody who’s worked with me has seen my “thinking out loud” public slack threads.
 I’ll start with a question or problem and as I research and learn more, regularly come back to the same thread to add comments.
-Often I’m the only person in the thread and I look like a crazy person talking to myself, but this has a strangely positive effect on team culture.
-The initial public post makes others less afraid of asking for help for fear of not seeming intelligent.
-The regular follow ups show others my thought process and encourages them to be autodidactic.
+Often I’m the only person in the thread and I look like a crazy person talking to myself, but this has had a strangely positive effect on team culture.
+The initial public post makes others less afraid of asking for help out of fear of not seeming intelligent.
+The regular follow ups show others my thought process and encourage them to be autodidactic.
 If someone else jumps into the thread and helps me out, it creates a flywheel of teammates helping teammates.
-If I share my thoughts and learnings and other people learn from them, it also creates an environment of knowledge sharing.
+If others learn from my thoughts and messages, it also creates an environment of knowledge sharing.
 All of this from a simple slack thread.

 This is one of the many tools I use to foster an amazing team culture, and is definitely my favorite.